 - Accessories are cool

 - Constructed from 420-denier high-density nylon/135-denier high-density 50% recycled polyester

 - Breathable, 3D perforated foam breathable back panel with adjustable torso length

 - Best use: Backpacking

-One of my favorite sustainable backpacks – you might be thinking “Wait…Gregory?
+One of my favourite sustainable backpacks – you might be thinking “Wait…Gregory?
 This is a sustainable backpack?”.

 Yes, indeed it is as the Gregory Paragon 58 is made using 135-denier high-density recycled polyester.
 It may not be made from 100% recyclable materials, but we will give it a pass for now.

-I used the Paragon 48 for a few years including when I traveled in Pakistan some time ago.
-After hundreds of trail miles logged, I can say that the Paragon series packs are one of my top all-time favorite backpack picks.
+I used the Paragon 48 for a few years including when I travelled in Pakistan some time ago.
+After hundreds of trail miles logged, I can say that the Paragon series packs are one of my top all-time favourite backpack picks.

 This backpack is the best hiking backpack on this list and apart from being eco friendly, it offers an all-around solid design, fit, and carry capacity.

 The back panel has just the right amount of curve to encourage airflow even on sweaty, steep ascents.
 With 58 litres, you can definitely pack in enough gear for 2-3 days out – and for thru-hikers out there this is the kind of backpack candidate I would consider for a big trek like the AT or PCT.
 (I hiked a majority of the AT with a 70-litre pack).